modxcms/fred/docs/index.md

 Fred adheres to MODX’s core tenet of Creative Freedom.
 It doesn’t force you into someone else’s preferred front-end framework or way of building things.
 If you can imagine or prototype it, Fred can power it—without compromise.

-Developers and designers can realize pixel-perfect precision and confidently turning over content creation duties without fear of things breaking.
+Developers and designers can realize pixel-perfect websites and confidently turn over content creation duties without fear of things breaking.

-So whether a site is made by customizing a free starter theme, or handcrafted 100% from scratch, Fred can help everyone built faster, more consistently and better.
+So whether a site is made by customizing a free starter theme, or handcrafted 100% from scratch, Fred can help everyone build websites faster, more consistently and with better results.

 ## What Else Can Fred Do?